 Roasted Acorn Squash is wholesome, savory, and beyond delicious.
 Made with squash, butter, brown sugar, and a few simple spices, this mouth-watering dish is insanely easy to make and oh-so-satisfying!

 Growing up, I absolutely fawned over the roasted acorn squash my mom would make.
-She would roast it for what felt like forever and then mash it into the perfect healthy side dish.
+She would roast it for what felt like forever and then mash it into the perfect creamy squash.
 It was loaded with flavor and I happily ignored everything else on the table whenever that squash dish was around.

 One day when I was craving that incredible taste, I came up with a recipe of my own.
 My version of Roasted Acorn Squash honors the deliciousness of my mother’s recipe, but in much less time.
 Also, I skip the mashing step and serve this baby just as it is.

 Roasted Acorn Squash is the perfect fall and winter side dish for busy weeknight dinners and holiday meals.
 No matter how you serve it, it’s going to be a hit.
-Just don’t expect any leftovers!
+Looking for more ways to cook squash?
+Try this roasted delicata squash,

 To make this roasted acorn squash, you will need the following key ingredients: